e2b-dev/awesome-ai-agents/README.md

 ## [Diagram](https://diagram.com/)
-AI-powered design tools for everything from copywriting to generating unique icons from text
+AI-powered design tools for everything from copywriting to generating unique icons from text, recently acquired by Figma

 <details>